 Releases are made either through a 36-inch outlet works or a 6-inch bypass pipeline that is connected to the 36-inch outlet works.
 A 36-inch butterfly valve is the primary control mechanism on the outlet works.
 Flows in the outlet works are measured by an in-line 36-inch flow meter that was installed on the outlet piping downstream of the butterfly valve in December 1993 to replace an older meter.
 The meter is an Electromatic Flow Meter Model 655 manufactured by Sparling Instruments, Inc. Downstream of the flow meter, the outlet works splits into a 24-inch pipeline and a 14-inch pipeline.
 Flows through these two pipelines are controlled by two motorized sluice gates.
 The two sluice gates are 24-inch by 24-inch and 14-inch by 14-inch.
-The 36-inch meter was calibrated with an accuracy of ± 0.5 percent between 7.07 and 212 cfs.
+The 36-inch meter was calibrated with an accuracy of $\pm 0.5$ percent between 7.07 and 212 cfs.
 When the sluice gates were fully opened and the lake was full, the meter measured a flow of 256 cfs, which is the maximum that can be discharged through the outlet works.
 When the lake is full and only the 14-inch sluice gate is open, the flow from the outlet works is estimated to be 68 cfs.
 When only the 24-inch sluice gate is open, the maximum discharge from the Outlet Works is estimated to be 195 cfs.
 The rate of flow and totalized flow are recorded at the flow meter and also at the control building.
 There is usually a small amount of leakage through the two sluice gates.
-However, in 2020, the Sluice Gates were opened to provide additional Lake releases to supplement the flow from the 6-inch Bypass Line.
-The releases between June 5 and August 5 ranged between 0.56 and 0.70 cfs.
-These increases were needed to make sure the flow compliance requirements at Station B were met.
-This condition resulted in outflows from the Sluice Gates to be higher than the normal leakage amounts.
-In 2020, the flow from the sluice gates was estimated to be 101.0 acre-feet.
+In 2021, the flow from the sluice gates was estimated to be 37.9 acre-feet.

-There is also a 3-inch Relief Line, meter and valve on the 36-inch outlet pipeline.
-During the winter months this valve is usually opened to allow a small amount of flow (usually 4 to 6 gpm) to pass through the 36-inch pipeline and prevent water in the pipeline from freezing.
+There is also a 3-inch Relief Line meter and valve on the 36-inch outlet pipeline.
+During the winter months this valve is usually opened to allow a small amount of flow (minimum of 30 gpm) to pass through the 36-inch pipeline and prevent water in the pipeline from freezing.
 The 3-inch Relief Line had been used to provide water for the construction of the new highway bridge downstream of the Dam that replaced the bridge that was on the top of Bear Valley Dam.
 The bridge construction was completed in November 2011, and Big Bear MWD is no longer releasing any water for the bridge construction project.
-The releases through the 3-inch Relief Line were 24.1 acre-feet in 2020, and they flowed down Bear Creek and were measured as part of the flow at Station B. These releases are considered as part of the releases to comply with SWRCB Order N0.
-95-4.
+The releases through the 3-inch Relief Line were 75.8 acre-feet in 2021, and they flowed down Bear Creek and were measured as part of the flow at Station B. These releases are considered as part of the releases to comply with SWRCB Order No. 95-4.

 Flow through the 6-inch Bypass Pipeline was metered beginning in August 2006 when Big Bear MWD replaced a 4-inch Bypass Pipeline with a 6-inch Bypass Pipeline, valve and a Krohne IFS 400 flow meter.
 Releases to comply with SWCRB Order No. 95-4 are normally made through the 6-inch Bypass Pipeline.
-The total amount released through the 6-inch Bypass Pipeline in 2020 was 544.1 acre-feet.
+The total amount released through the 6-inch Bypass Pipeline in 2021 was 696.6 acre-feet.

-In 2020, Big Bear MWD released water from the lake through the Outlet Works to comply with SWRCB Order No. 95-4.
-Table III-5 summarizes the monthly amounts of water discharged from the outlet works in 2020.
-The total from the Outlet Works in 2020 was estimated to be 671.4 acrefeet.
+In 2021, Big Bear MWD released water from the lake through the Outlet Works to comply with SWRCB Order No. 95-4.
+Table III-5 summarizes the monthly amounts of water discharged from the Outlet Works in 2021.
+The total from the Outlet Works in 2021 was estimated to be 810.8 acrefeet.